FrancoRojas1/FrancoRojas1/README.md

 # Welcome to my engineering portfolio!
 I'm a mechanical engineer with programming knowledge, specifically in Python language.
 I have a minor in Machine Design and I'm interested in learning more about AI and Machine Learning.
 Below you can find links to LinkedIn, personal portfolio and email.
-What's more here you can apreciate my GitHub programming portfolio.
+What's more, here you can apreciate my GitHub programming portfolio.
 Feel free to contact me for any questions.
 Thanks for your interest!

 ### Links: